 This is all you need to do.
 The bucket is now linked into the project, and users can use its tables and data.

 Removing a linked bucket from a project is as easy as deleting a standard bucket.
-Only the link gets deleted without affecting the shared bucket in any way.
+Only the linked bucket gets deleted (including all tables in it) without affecting the shared bucket in any way.